The Competition will take place at the:

 Third Prize: CHF 1’500.–

-Each candidate must submit a program lasting at least 50 minutes which must comprise:
+Each candidate must submit a program lasting at least 50 minutes which must comprise at least:

-- A classical sonata by Haydn, Mozart, Beethoven or Schubert
+- A work by Bach, Mozart, Beethoven or Schubert (solo or accompanied)

-- A work from the Romantic repertoire (19th century)
+- A work from the Romantic repertoire or post-romantic (19th century)

 - A work that is characteristic of the 20th or 21st century